 Delays in the power line installation including the substation upgrade may result in delays to the Project schedule.
-The Project power requirements are relatively modest, and there is a risk that the selected power provider may not wish to supply the Project.
-There is a risk that the power costs may be higher than anticipated in the 2020 FS in that instance.
+As the Project power requirements are relatively modest, there is a risk that the selected power provider may delay supply to the Project.
+However, power for the initial stages of project development can be generated using diesel-powered generators prior to the power supplier completing the requisite power infrastructure for the Project.